 OCU offers a robust study abroad program including faculty-led tours and exchange programs in a wide range of countries across the globe.
-Studying abroad provides great opportunities to enhance the college education while living in another country.
+Studying abroad provides great opportunities to enhance college education while living in another country.
 Whether in or beyond the classroom, studying abroad offers enriching academic and cultural experiences that simply can't be realized in an Oklahoma City classroom.
 Students who participate in rigorous international experiences develop skills, attitudes, and characteristics that can significantly enhance academic goals, career paths, and personal growth.

-To study abroad, students must meet the following criteria:
+To study abroad, students must:

-- Possess and maintain a minimum GPA of 3.0 - Students with a 2.50 to 2.99 will be considered on a case-by-case basis. - Be in good standing with the university - Have completed at least one year of full-time study at Oklahoma City University by the time of departure - The university reserves the right to refuse any student's request to study abroad based on conduct, health, or other considerations.
+• Possess and maintain a minimum GPA of 3.0 (those with a 2.50 to 2.99 will be considered case-by-case)

+- Be in good academic and disciplinary standing. - Have completed one year of full-time study at Oklahoma City University by the time of departure.

+The university reserves the right to refuse any student's request to study abroad based on conduct, health, or other considerations.
-Students may set up a meeting to discuss study abroad options.
-Information about the types of programs offered is available on the Study Abroad website.

-Location: Office of Global Engagement, Administration Suite 240 in the Clara E. Jones Administration Building Phone: (405) 208-5270
+Location: Office of Global Engagement, Administration Suite 240 in the Clara E. Jones Administration Building

-Study Abroad website.
+Click here to visit the Study Abroad website.

-F. University Honors Program
+F. UNIVERSITY HONORS PROGRAM

 The Oklahoma City University Honors Program offers students challenging topics, stimulating professors and innovative approaches to learning.
 The program's small classes typically involve lively class participation, matching enthusiastic students with faculty known for their excellence in teaching.

-There are honors sections of general education courses such as liberal arts seminar, composition, American history, public speaking, psychology, and political science, and honors sections of some major courses such as biology, dance, and music.
+There are honors sections of general education courses, and some major courses such as biology, dance, and music.
+Honors students enjoy personalized advising and scheduling priority, ensuring access to appropriate courses and professors.
+There is also specialized social programming for Honors students as well as the opportunity to attend national meetings for the Great Plains Honors Conference and the National Collegiate Honors Council.
+Additionally, Honors students are invited to participate in a residential learning community in Banning Hall and to enjoy use of The Honors Hall in the Gold Star Building, which offers a large commons area for study and special events, a student lounge with coffee machine and microwave, and a small private study room.
 In addition, students may choose from a range of topics for the junior-senior seminar.
 Some examples of these interdisciplinary seminars are:

-- Medicine and Literature

-- Plays and Politics
+- Shakespeare and Film

 - Race and Ethnicity in the U.S.

-- American History/American Film
+- Global Ecological Problems

 - The Ethics of Communication

-- Mystery History

-- Science on the Stage
+- Learning in Parables

 - Law and Literature